Kingemmy1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that prints all the groups the current user is part of touch hello
-Write a script that creates an empty file called hello
+Write a script that creates an empty file called hello chmod +x hello
+Write a script that adds execute permission to the owner of the file hello